The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Introduction

-The main focus of this study is to introduce a new type of modeling for semiconductor heterojunction systems with particular attention to conservation laws and the implementation of a nonuniform mesh.
+An alternative discretization approach is the Finite-Volume method~\cite{mazumder2015numerical}.
+Besides ensuring conservation properties, the Finite-Volume method has a few unique advantages.
+These include (1) high stability, (2) systematic incorporation of material properties, and (3) self-validation.
+In the context of device modeling Finite-Volume software is employed in two works to solve the Poisson equation~\cite{armagnat2019self, berrada2020nano}.
+In addition, the VSP software is, probably, the only implementation platform where the Voronoi-based Finite-Volume method is used for solving both Schr{\"o}dinger and Poisson equations~\cite{baumgartner2013vsp}.
+However, the implementation procedure is not discussed in detail.
+To the best of our knowledge, the cell-centered Finite-Volume method has not been applied to the self-consistent SP approach yet.
+The main focus of this study is to introduce the cell-centered Finite-Volume method for solving Schr{\"o}dinger-Poisson systems in semiconductor heterojunctions with particular attention to conservation laws and the implementation of a nonuniform mesh.
 We apply our method to 1DEG formed in the Si-SiO$_2$ heterostructure.
 Such a system is promising for the realization of scalable and high-fidelity spin qubits in low/ultra-low temperatures.
 We find good numerical results at temperatures as low as $50~mK$ insensitive to external variables such as top gate voltages.
 We can also include electron-electron interactions.
 Our approach suggests a complete treatment to extract a realistic confinement potential from the material and geometrical properties of the system with minimum assumptions.